Exasol User Group Karlsruhe

-We now have parametrized Azure Resource Templates
+We now have parameterized Azure Resource Manager templates

-is as easy as running an az
+is as easy as running an az command:

 az group deployment create -g exasol --mode Complete --template-file exasol.json --parameters @exasol.parameters.json

-file, where we can specify the node and storage sizing:
+All the configuration is now done in an exasol.parameters.json file, where we can specify the node and storage sizing:

 {